metajack/strophejs-plugins/mam/README.markdown

 strophe.mam.js is a plugin to provide Message Archiving Management ( [XEP-0313]( http://xmpp.org/extensions/xep-0313.html ) ).

+This plugin requires that the [Strophe.RSM](https://github.com/strophe/strophejs-plugins/blob/master/rsm/strophe.rsm.js) plugin be loaded as well.

 ## Usage

 ### Querying an archive